ARVE-Research/gwgen_old/docs/install.rst

 Installing the full GWGEN
 -------------------------
-If you not only want the source code, but also the parameterization or the experiment organization features of the model, you need the full python package which includes the FORTRAN source files.
+If you not only want the source code, but also the :ref:`parameterization <parameterization>` or the experiment organization features of the model, you need the full python package which includes the FORTRAN source files.

 The code is hosted open-source on Github_ and can be downloaded via